Are Activated Charcoal Binders the Best Detox Binder?

 If you are new to detoxification and wondering about binding, your first step is to look at your diet and fiber intake.
 While there are some dietary lifestyles that debate the human need for fiber, as in the carnivore lifestyle, other diet changes can help your overall detoxification process.
 This can include reducing processed foods, sugar, and alcohol from your diet.

-In keeping with the fiber guidelines, incorporating more fruits, vegetables, and whole foods can help to support the body’s natural detoxification processes.
+In keeping with fiber guidelines, incorporating more fruits, vegetables, and whole foods can help to support the body’s natural detoxification processes.
+Other practices that can support include:

 These changes can help to improve circulation, support liver function, and reduce inflammation in the body.